 Option 1: Proposed Plan Change Option 2: Status Quo Efficiency and Effectiveness of Achieving Objectives housing choices to people on lower incomes.
 Social, Cultural and Environmental Benefit: Provides greater certainty for residents as to where higher density development is likely to occur.
 Enables increased housing flexibility and choice through offering a diversity of lot sizes/densities.
 Encourages more intensive residential development within areas close to facilities that support higher density living.
 The proposed changes are both efficient and effective as they would enable a broader mix and scale of residential density and living environment to be realised in the district, particularly in Levin.
 They would also help to encourage more efficient use of existing residentially zoned land and infrastructural capacity currently available.
+Providing for subdivision of sites between 500m2 and 900m2 to a minimum net site area of 250m2 will enable a higher level of density to occur on these sites and to provide a greater variety of lot size.
+With larger sites ideally being retained, subdivided into lots with minimum net site areas of 330m2 or more (to retain a diverse range of lot sizes), or developed in a more comprehensive manner.
 This option would have limited effectiveness as it is unlikely to facilitate more efficient utilisation of existing zoned residential land and associated infrastructure, and to offer current and future residents sufficient housing flexibility and choice to meet the projected growth targets for the district.
 Consequently, this could inadvertently compromise the outcomes sought by Objectives 6.1.1 and 6.3.1, and the expectations set out in Policy PA3 of the NPS-UDC.
-Providing for subdivision of sites between 500m 2 and 900m 2 to a outcomes sough
+The changes align with the intent expressed within Objectives 6.1.1 and 6.3.1 (along with associated policies 6.1.16, 6.1.17, 6.3.4, 6.3.7 and 6.3.8), and provide an effective means to meet the growth projections recently confirmed by the Council and the expectations set out in Policy PA3 of the NPS-UDC (i.e. making provision for dwelling type and locational choice; promoting